This is part of our free, online and highly-praised survival fiction novel. You can read the rest of the parts here.

 He suddenly looked old, “Democracy is used nowadays like a lie, a way to fool the people into accepting the socialist ideologies of these governments.
 Their twisted meaning of change is socialism mixed with fascism, just like the Russians, the Chinese, and North Koreans brought to their worlds.
 Our version of democracy has certainly taken on a whole new meaning these days.
 Yeah the term is a lie …used to fool people these days.
 Bringing democracy to the world is just a lie… I might be old but I ain’t dumb, I know that much for sure.”

 Harlan finished his coffee and politely asked for one more cup.
-“Them bastards that run this country use democracy as a free rein to bomb others creating instability, then they insert their puppet dictators into rule, and these men; they use anything, but democracy in their countries to control the people.
+“Them bastards that run this country use democracy as a free rein to blast others creating instability, then they insert their puppet dictators into rule, and these men; they use anything, but democracy in their countries to control the people.
 Oh, sure, the communists do the same thing, but mind you they don’t pretend that it’s something other than communism.”

 Murphy felt sick listening to Harlan talk.
 Here was another person that was shattering his illusion of the world that he once thought he knew.
 Bob sat back, and nodded his head in agreement.
 He was fully aware of the take-over of their nation and how the Government used this ploy of democracy to cleverly hide their intent of socialism.